-You would be eligible for early retirement if you qualify for a discontinued service retirement (DSR) based on an involuntary separation (see next question) and have the required combination of age and service.
-Under both FERS and CSRS, you must be age 50 and have at least 20 years of service, or you may retire at any age if you have at least 25 years of service.
+You would be eligible for early retirement if you qualify for a discontinued service retirement (DSR) based on an involuntary separation (see next question) and meet the following age and service requirements.
+Under both CSRS and FERS, you must be age 50 and have at least 20 years of service, or you may retire at any age if you have at least 25 years of service.